watchers-cs673/Watchers-app/README.md

 for CS673

-## Info to note

-You can `cd watchers-app`, as the directory `watchers-app` contains the code.
+Please run the following steps sequentially.

-The two components of the application, the Angular frontend, and the Express user data database backend, must be run together for the app to function properly.
+The database must be run before running the application to avoid errors.

-## Angular deployment

-Refer to [here](watchers-app/README.md) for info about the Angular deployment.

-## User data deployment
+## How to run the database

+Run the following from the 'watchers-app' directory
+1. npx prisma generate
+2. npx prisma db push
+3. npm run express-build
+4. npm run express-run

+It should say 'Server listerining on port 3000'
+This means the database is running and you're good to go.

+## How to run the application

+Run the following from the 'watchers-app' directory
+1. npm install
+2. npm run build
+3. ng serve -o

+This will open a localhost window in your browser that is running the app.
+It is automatically attached to the database.

-Refer to [here](user-data-design.md) for info about the user information database.
+Refer to [here](user-data-design.md) for info about the user database.